 "This is so cool," Proxy shouted, jumping up and down with excitement.
 "I gotta admit, this is pretty exciting," "Hell yeah, and the best thing, we're near the snack venues!
 Speaking of which, I'm gonna get me some cinnamon pretzel bits, want anything," Proxy offered.
 "Cinnamon pretzel sticks."
 "Nice choice, I'll be right back."

 I saw lights going off on the stage and a bunch of other things like fireworks and amongst other things...
 Proxy came back with the pretzels and drinks.
 "What did I miss," Proxy asked as he was struggling to keep our stuff up.
 "Nothing."
 I grabbed my stuff and Proxy sat back down on his seat and we took bites out of our food.
 "Delicious," we both expelled.
 There might have been a bit too much cinnamon, but it was still good.
 While I was eating, I saw Proxy was polishing his goggles by licking his thumb and rubbing it against the lenses.
-They were welding goggles, the frame was bronze, and the lens were black.
+They were welding goggles, the frame was bronze, and the lens was black.
 He was rubbing a cloth against them, trying to clean off the paint.
 "I was going to clean it a few days ago, but I kept putting it off ever since we spray painted the walls in the school.
 Honestly, doing it now is a pain."
 He was wiping much harder but to no avail.
 I pulled out a spray bottle of screen cleaner and a cleaning lens cloth.
 "Here, it works well for cleaning lens."
 "Thanks, buddy."
 He took the bottle and spritzed it on his goggles, he began rubbing the lenses with the cloth.
 The paint was beginning to come off now...

 "I always wanted to know this, where did you buy your goggles," I asked him.
 "Well, I never bought them, they've been with me since I was a baby."
 "So you have no idea who gave it to you?"
 "Nope, but I feel as though they're apart of me.
 I feel a bit naked without them."
 He continued to rub his goggles until the paint was cleaned off.
 He then rested it on his forehead.